 The rough endoplasmic reticulum is a site of protein synthesis; its cytosolic surface is studded with ribosomes (Fig. 1.5E).
 Ribosomes only bind to the endoplasmic reticulum when proteins targeted for secretion begin to be synthesized.
-Most proteins pass through its membranes and accumulate within its cisternae, although some integral membrane proteins, e.g. plasma membrane receptors, are inserted into the rough endoplasmic reticulum, proteins remain.
-After passage from the rough endoplasmic reticulum, proteins remain in membrane-bound cytoplasmic organelles such as lysosomes, become incorporated into new plasma membrane, or are secreted by the cell.
+Most proteins pass through its membranes and accumulate within its cisternae, although some integral membrane proteins, e.g. plasma membrane receptors, are inserted into the rough endoplasmic reticulum membrane, where they remain.
+After passage from the rough endoplasmic organelles such as lysosomes, become incorporated into new plasma membrane, or are secreted by the cell.
 Some carbohydrates are also synthesized by enzymes within the cavities of the rough endoplasmic reticulum and may be attached to newly formed protein (glycosylation).
 Vesicles are budded off from the rough endoplasmic reticulum for transport to the Golgi as part of the protein-targeting mechanism of the cell.